Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Introduction

 The $3$-dimensional sphere is a normally hyperbolic invariant manifold (NHIM), and has stable and unstable manifolds which go around the Earth and intersect transversally along trajectories homoclinic to the NHIM.
-By taking repeated excursions along the homoclinic trajectories, we show that it is possible to achieve large changes in the out-of-plane amplitude of orbits.
-However, if we would pick at random which homoclinic trajectories to follow, sometimes we will obtain a growth in the out-of-plane amplitude, and other times we will obtain a decay.
-In general, one expects that the values of $I_v$ will follow a stochastic process, e.g., a Brownian motion with drift \cite{CapinskiG23,GuardiaKMR24}.
-To consistently achieve a growth in the out-of-plane amplitude, we need to carefully select which homoclinic trajectories to follow.
+By \MB{carefully selecting consecutive} homoclinic trajectories, we show that it is possible to achieve large changes in the vertical amplitude of orbits. \MB{Proving the existence of such trajectories is related to \textit{Arnold diffusion problem} (see the discussion later).}

+\MR{However, if we would pick at random which homoclinic trajectories to follow, sometimes we will obtain a growth in the vertical amplitude, and other times we will obtain a decay.
+In general, one expects that the values of $J_v$ will follow a stochastic process, e.g., a Brownian motion with drift \cite{CapinskiG23}.
+To consistently achieve a growth in the vertical amplitude, we need to carefully select which homoclinic trajectories to follow.}

 The tool that allows us to systematically select suitable homoclinics at each step is the \emph{scattering map}.
 This is a map defined on the NHIM, which relates the past asymptotic of a homoclinic point to its future asymptotic.
 The scattering map was introduced in \cite{DelshamsLS00,DelshamsLS06a,DelshamsLS06b} in the study of Arnold diffusion.
 When restricted to a suitable $2$-dimensional Poincar\'e section, the scattering map turns out to be symplectic \cite{DLS08,DelshamsGR12}.
-An additional advantage that we exploit in our model is that we obtain two scattering maps, which give us more options in the selection of suitable homoclinics.
-In general, Hamiltonian systems similar to the one we consider here exhibit multiple homoclinics and associated scattering maps.
+An additional advantage that we exploit in our model is that we obtain two scattering maps, which give us more options in the selection of suitable homoclinics. \MR{In general, Hamiltonian systems similar to the one we consider here exhibit multiple homoclinics and associated scattering maps.}

+\MB{We provide a theoretical result (Theorem \ref{th:main}) that gives sufficient conditions on a inner dynamics and two scattering maps defined on an annulus inside a NHIM (described in action-angle variables), to ensure the existence of true trajectories that start near the lower boundary of the annulus and end near its upper boundary.}

+\MB{In our model, the action variable corresponds to the vertical amplitude $J_v$ and the annulus to some range of $J_v\in[J_1,J_2]$.
+Provided that the assumptions of Theorem \ref{th:main} are verified, the orbits of the Iterated Functions System (IFS) formed by the two scattering maps and the inner map that achieve the prescribed gain in the \MB{vertical amplitude} yield true trajectories that achieve the same gain (up to a small error).} \AB{To distinguish the orbits of the IFS from true trajectories of the system, we will refer to the former as \emph{pseudo-orbits}.}